ajpfahnl/rna-seq-pipeline/README.md

  * Max vmem         = 5.881G

 ### Mapping
-We create a script `04_hisat2_map.sh` that performs the mapping using a specified path.
-Adjust the `../../GENCODE/GRCm38` path for option `-x` to the basename of the index for the reference genome.
-The basename is the name of any of the index files up to but not including the final `.1.ht2`, `.2.ht2`, etc.

 #### 04_hisat2_map.sh
+Adjust the `../../GENCODE/GRCm38` path for option `-x` to the basename of the index for the reference genome, if necessary.
+The basename is the name of any of the index files up to but not including the final `.1.ht2`, `.2.ht2`, etc. \
-Now, run the script with for each trimmed lane like the command below:
+Run the script for each trimmed lane like the command below:
 ```
 qsub -N map_L3 04_hisat2_map.sh SxaQSEQsYB051L3
 ```